TheAudioProgrammer/BeginnerBookAudioProgramming/Errata.markdown

 This line was first added on page 167 and it reappears on page 174.
 You're not supposed to delete this line.
 It is a mistake that this line is not included in the code on page 170.

+## Chapter 18, page 413

+Item 4 in the numbered list says:

+> If `targetDelay` is the same as `delaySamples`, the **Delay Time** parameter did not change since last time and nothing needs to happen.

+The variable name should be `delayInSamples`, not `delaySamples`.
+(It is correct in the actual source code and elsewhere in the book.)

 ## Xcode error: A build only device cannot be used to run this target

 You may get the following error message from Xcode: